tjvick/onlychords/README.md

 Events are written to BigQuery via a netlify function (see `netlify/functions` directory)

+The netlify function uses a service account key, which is copied from an environment variable into `netlify/functions/service_account_key.json` as part of the build.

 ## Infrastructure as Code, using OpenTofu

 OpenTofu is used to deploy resources to GCP